 10. Gayot

-Gayot, a trusted restaurant review guide, has been around for almost 50 years and has made a name for itself in the restaurant community.
+Gayot, a trusted restaurant review site, has been around for almost 50 years and has made a name for itself in the restaurant community.
 Though not a user-generated review site, Gayot boasts a team of restaurant critics and food and travel experts that are in charge of creating reviews for restaurants, bars, travel and more.

 Named after the French food critic of the same name, Gayot is internationally recognized as a go-to source with its 20 point-based rating system.